brimdata/super/book/src/intro.md

 SuperDB separates compute and storage and is decomposed into a runtime system that
 * runs directly on any data inputs like files, streams, or APIs, or
-* manipulates and queries data in a persistant storage layer &mdash; the
+* manipulates and queries data in a persistent storage layer &mdash; the
 [SuperDB database](database/intro.md) &mdash; that rhymes in design with the emergent [lakehouse pattern](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf)